2007 North American SuperLiga

-The 2007 SuperLiga, the inaugural edition of the SuperLiga competition, was held from July 24 to August 29, 2007.
-The eight clubs participating in the 2007 tournament were chosen by invitation.
+The 2007 SuperLiga, the inaugural edition of the SuperLiga competition, was held from July 24 to August 29, 2007 in the United States.
+The eight clubs participating in the tournament were chosen by invitation.

 All games of the tournament were carried live on Fox Sports World in Canada (English), Telefutura in the United States (Spanish), and Televisa and TV Azteca in Mexico (both Spanish).

 Qualification

 The eight teams in the inaugural 2007 edition were selected on an invitation-only basis.